jdbancal/uvmac/README.md

 cmake .
 make
 ```
-Upon success, this will create the executable "authentic"
+Upon success, this will create the executable "uvmac"